trusterd/libtrusterd/README.md

 [Japanese](README.ja.md)

-trustred is a one of the famous web server which implements http2 by mruby language.
+[trusterd](http://trusterd.org/) is a one of the famous web server which implements http2 by mruby language.

 I know a word isomorphic.But Some time I like to use some languages at the same time.
 It's so fun.